 - The science done during the Interior Columbia Basin Ecosystem Management Planning (ICBEMP) effort did not indicate any new or significant information that would modify the management direction in this allotment; that effort's broad scale did not allow for the specificity of the KFRA RMP. - The allotment is a "C" (custodial) allotment.
-"C" allotments receive the least management attention.
-There have been no indications in recent years that the allotment has any significant livestock grazing related resource problems that need extensive monitoring and/or management changes.
+And "C" allotments receive the least amount of management attention.
 The current grazing use is consistent with LUP objectives and appropriate for the perpetuation and/or improvement of the vegetation community. - In accordance with 43 CFR §4180 and related policy direction, the Klamath Falls Resource Area is implementing the Standards for Rangeland Health and Guidelines for Grazing Management (S&G's), as approved by the Klamath PAC/RAC.
-A Rangeland Health Standards Assessment is scheduled for completion on the Barnwell allotment during FY 2010. - Recent formal evaluations of the RMP/ROD/EIS (1999 & 2003) affirmed the validity, adequacy, and appropriateness of this Land Use Plan.
+A Rangeland Health Standards Assessment is scheduled for the Rajnus & Son Allotment during FY 2007. - Recent formal evaluations of the RMP/ROD/EIS (1999 & 2003) affirmed the validity, adequacy, and appropriateness of this Land Use Plan.